 Once you have an audience, you can partner with brands to do sponsored posts or turn your best running jokes into t-shirts and other products.

 Examples of this include:

-You might be skeptical about the notion of making money playing your favorite games, but if there’s a pattern developing in this list, it’s that if you can get people to pay attention to you, then you can potentially turn it into a profit.
+You might be skeptical about the notion of gaming being one of the hobbies you can make money with from home.
+But if there’s a pattern in this list, it’s that if you can get people to pay attention to you, you can potentially turn it into a profit.

 In this case, it’s the rise of the “Let’s Play” video format that has enabled us to make money via gaming, in particular live-streaming on Twitch.
-Just like YouTube, you can make money by sharing ad revenue.
+Just like learning how to make money on YouTube, you can monetize gaming by sharing ad revenue.
 But there’s also the potential to get one-time and subscription donations from a large community of viewers.
-This means the amount you earn through live streaming will vary greatly, but that it’s relatively easy to at least start making residual income.
+This means the amount you earn through live streaming will vary greatly, but that it’s relatively easy to start at least making residual income.

-While the amount of commitment you need to make a significant income might turn gaming into work for you, you can still have fun with it if you choose to stream a game you love and are good at and bring your personality to the table.
+While the amount of commitment you need to make a significant income might turn gaming into work for you, you can still have fun with it if you choose to stream a game you love, are good at it, and bring your personality to the table.

 You can consider building a business of your own to cater to the needs and interests of gamers, like how:

 - PC Gaming Race speaks to the superiority of PC gamers.